List of the oldest Scout groups

-Many Scout Groups claim the title of oldest Scout Group in their respective countries.
-Due to the rapid growth of Scouting, it took some time for central organisations to be established, and the earliest groups were only registered some time after their first meeting.
+Various Scout Groups claim the title of oldest Scout group in their respective countries.
+As Scouting is a movement and not an organisation and developed rather than was constituted, there was initially no central organisation and there is no clear starting date.
+Due to the rapid growth of Scouting, there were many Scout groups before central organisations were established and therefore the earliest groups were only registered long after they had been formed.
 Some groups first met under the banner of other organisations, including the Boys' Brigade, Church Lads' Brigade, YMCA, churches or schools, and only later registered with central Scout organisations.
 Some maintained dual registrations.
 This makes it impossible to establish which groups started first.
 Today, national Scout associations often do not take a stance as to which was the first group in their country.

-Birth of Scouting
+Development of Scouting

-Scouting started on 1 August 1907 with a camp run by Robert Baden-Powell on Brownsea Island.
-Thereafter the publishers C. Arthur Pearson Limited and Baden-Powell began promoting Scouting in Britain, and Scouting for Boys was published, initially in six fortnightly installments from January 1908 and then in complete book form.
-The book was followed by The Scout magazine from April 1908.
-Boys began forming Scout patrols and flooding the C. Arthur Pearson Limited's Scout office and Baden-Powell with requests for assistance.
+Scouting developed in the early years of the twentieth century.
+There are records of Boy Scouts and Scouting groups from 1900.
+The Boys' Brigade began its Scouting scheme in 1906.
+Robert Baden-Powell held a demonstration camp on Brownsea Island from 1 August 1907.
+Thereafter, the publisher C. Arthur Pearson Limited began promoting Scouting in Britain and published Baden-Powell's Scouting for Boys, initially in six fortnightly instalments from January 1908 and then in complete book form which C. Arthur Pearson Limited followed with The Scout magazine from April 1908.
+Boys began forming Scout patrols and flooding C. Arthur Pearson Limited's Scout office and Baden-Powell with requests for assistance.

-The Scouting movement developed rapidly from here, in Britain, the British Empire, among English speaking people and the rest of the world.
+The Scouting movement developed rapidly, in Britain, the British Empire, among English-speaking people and the rest of the world.